Avahayop03/Swinetrack/README.md

 SwineTrack - Right on Time, Healthy Swine

-An IOT-based mobile application for health monitoring and early detection of ASF.
+An IOT-based mobile application for health monitoring and early detection for an ammonia and humidity sensor for early health risk detection.

 Developers: